AleksandrMolchagin/atomic-cross-soccer/README.md

  Atomic Cross-Football is an interactive application that was made to help students study atomic physics while playing.

-:trophy: Was awarded with thes 2nd place in "Crosswords and puzzled" nomination in the international programming competition "My Atom - 2016".
+:trophy: Was awarded with the 2nd place in "Crosswords and puzzled" nomination in the international programming competition "My Atom - 2016".

 :grey_exclamation: The application is available  **only for Windows and macOS** and supports **only the Russian language**.